gtsteffaniak/blog/posts/2023/April/bash-vs-powershell.md

 Test-NetConnection                Function  NetTCPIP                  ...
 ```

-### Consitency
+### Consistency

-* All of microsofts cmdlets have a `Verb-Noun` structure.
+- All of microsoft's cmdlets have a `Verb-Noun` structure.

-* All of microsofts cmdlets can easily be researched on google because no other program calls their commands "cmdlets".
+- All of microsoft's cmdlets can easily be researched on google because no other program calls their commands "cmdlets".
 So, you will always get something on powershell if you use that word.

-* All functions are object-oriented, making scripting and automation work the same way on every command.
+- All functions are object-oriented, making scripting and automation work the same way on every command.
 No more guessing which column a specific value you are looking for is on like in bash.
 No more trimming whitespace and tab characters.

-* All loops automatically use the `$_` notation for the object being looped over.
+- All loops automatically use the `$_` notation for the object being looped over.
 So for example, every loop can reference `$_.name` to get the name property if it exists.

 ## Bottom Line